 Reality check: The residential market is hot!
 Your supporters are STILL buying and selling homes.
 You’re missing out on 1,300 X 1-5% of your supporters every year.

 2020 has been unlike any other: pandemic, politics, social unrest, mass unemployment, wildfires and killer storms.
 Nevertheless, the housing market is hot.
 And as long as Americans continue to have kids, change jobs, age and downsize, there will continue to be homes bought and sold.
 Americans will continue to buy and sell homes.

 Misconception #4: Residual revenue?
 At no cost to my supporters?
 There’s gotta be a catch.

-The challenge is getting them to remember to use IIC before they sign up with a broker.
+Our challenge is getting your supporters to remember to use IIC before they sign up with a broker.
 This simple and thoughtful action on their part can generate far more funding than if they simply wrote a check.
 Herein lies the key to the holy grail of IIC fundraising.
 The good news is that we have strategies to help you do this, from simply sharing your IIC landing page in newsletters and social media to setting up a challenge grant.
 We’ll help you every step of the way, because we don’t succeed unless our members do.

 Are you a tree planter or a tree shaker?

 There’s no question that being able to go out and “shake the trees” or “make it rain” is highly valued in nonprofit fundraising.
 One could argue that “making the ask” is one of the hardest parts of fundraising, and it can yield big checks.
 However, planting and growing a tree is about taking the long view.
 That too can yield bountiful harvests year after year